ajmotylinski/Credit_Risk_Analysis/README.md

 ![SMOTEEN](../main/Resources/smoteenn.png)

 ## Balanced Random Forest Classifier
+Random forest model creates utilized decision trees to help predict the outcome.
+This model creates many small and simple decision trees and then aggregates the results to predict the outcome.
 ### Results
 The results below show a balanced accuracy score of 67.8%.
 The recall for a high risk loan being 36%